FeatureProbe/feature-probe-docs/docs/how-to/project-and-environment.md

 3. fill in the key (the unique identifier of the environment, unique under the same project, once created, cannot be edited)
 4. click the Create button to complete the creation of the environment (once the environment is created, it cannot be deleted)

-- Note: After the new environment is created, it will share the list of switches under the project (the template information of the switches), and the configuration information of the switches will need to be configured independently by entering the environment.
+- Note: After the new environment is created, it will share the list of toggles under the project (the template information of the toggles), and the configuration information of the toggles will need to be configured independently by entering the environment.

 ### Edit environment